Big Bend Ranch State Park: Nature

 Big Bend Ranch is located adjacent to Big Bend National Park and shares the national park's Chihuahuan Desert ecosystem.
 However, in one significant aspect the state park is managed very differently from the nearby national park, as the state park encompasses a network of cattle ranches operated according to the principle of the open range.
 A herd of longhorn cattle is based here, and there is a semi-annual longhorn roundup.

-The Big Bend Ranch manages 23 mi of frontage along the Rio Grande, and river rafting is popular here.
-Away from the river, visitors can hike, backpack, go horseback riding or enjoy mountain biking in the Big Bend Ranch's substantial backcountry.
-The park is open year round and an admission fee is charged.

-Flora
+Plants

-Desert vegetation dominates the park including lechuguilla and grama grass.
-Other common plants include sotol, ocotillo and mesquite.
-Along the Rio Grande and around some of the springs in the park are reeds, willows, and cottonwood and ash trees.
+Desert vegetation dominates the park including lechuguilla and sideoats grama.
+Other common plants include ocotillo and honey mesquite.
+Along the Rio Grande and around some of the springs in the park are common reed, Goodding's willow, Frémont cottonwood and velvet ash trees.
 The park contains most of the existing populations of the federally threatened Hinckley oak.

-Fauna
+Animals

 Common animals in the park include gray fox, desert cottontail, two species of raven, mule deer, coyote, seven species of owl, kangaroo rat, six species of woodpecker, greater roadrunner, two species of vulture, jackrabbit, collared peccary and many species of lizard.
 Rarer animals include the cougar, golden eagle, bobcat, peregrine falcon, zone-tailed hawk and western mastiff bat.